isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-11-20-the-ever-presence-of-god.md

 ---
 References

 Lasky, Kathryn.
-(1996). _Dear America: The diary of Remember Patience Whipple_.
+(1996). _The diary of Remember Patience Whipple: A journey to the new world_.
 Scholastic Inc.

 <table>